Irallia/IZW-HU-Parasites/README.md

 # ToDo's

 **Currently working on:**
+- write a motivation (in the thesis)
+- TMC to parsimony

 - add attributes parasitic / freeliving on every leaf node
 - Define possible algorithms for calculating node properties.